mayur-samrutwar/mayur-samrutwar/README.md

-hi, i'm `astro`. i engineer, code and break things (security). i love robots, basketball, bikes and hikes.
+hi, i'm `astro`. i engineer, code and break things (security). i love robots, basketball, bikes and hikes. i have won more than 15 hackathons including ethglobals, base ai, virtuals robotics hackathon.

-building the robotics development infrastructure.
+currently, building the robotics development infrastructure.

 contact if you are interested in robotics, kardishev scale or ai in bio. mayur@isaacprotocol.com